All Episodes

 And they lost that a few years before the Democrats lost the House.

-The drive-by media is on the agenda page, and they make no bones or they just won't admit it, but they are.
+The Drive-By Media is on the agenda page, and they make no bones.

 They're there.

-And all of this is because these two entities, the Democrat Party and the Drive by Media have lost dominance.
+And all of this is because these two entities, the Democrat Party and the Drive-By Media, have lost dominance.

-They have lost uh the these these massive monopolies.
+They have lost these massive monopolies.

-35% Democrats think that.
+35% of Democrats think that.

 Scary, but they do.

-Uh and so they they are they've always been intolerant.
+And so they've always been intolerant.

 That's why they invented political correctness.